ercanduman/JavaTwitterApp/README.md

 For interval _Thread.sleep(INTERVAL);_  method used

+!!
+With this simple project you can download all tweets of a user in database and do analyses (this can be used for Data mining).

 (Android Studio 2.3.3 IDE and PLSQL DEVELOPER 12.0.4 tools had been used while working on this project)